 DRO and auto HDR:

-Only two things I was able to find about this jewel camera which does not excel in performance – the battery life and the continuous shooting capability, which is only five fps (frames per second).
+Only two things I was able to find about this jewel camera that does not excel in performance – the battery life and the continuous shooting capability, which is only five fps (frames per second).
 Anyway, the box contains two batteries, which was always enough for a shooting day in my case, and to change the battery takes a few seconds – so not a big issue.